helpll/helplinedustry/README.md

 give steam and hyper steel and stuff a use
 create sector "Operation: Balls" for ithkuilia (do the rest later)
 more bosses
+sector idea: you get bombed by offscreen artillery constantly
 add some more air units
 add intermediate machine shop
 add the rest of the metals (mostly done)